Why Do Protocols Have Layers? A Deep Dive into Network Architecture

 The Power of Abstraction: Why Layers Matter

 Imagine trying to build a house without a structured plan.
 Chaos would ensue.
 Similarly, without a layered approach, network communication would be an unmanageable mess.
-Layered protocols offer a powerful solution by breaking down complex tasks into smaller, more manageable modules.
+That's why layered protocols offer a powerful solution by breaking down complex tasks into smaller, more manageable modules.
 Each layer focuses on a specific aspect of communication, abstracting away the complexities of the lower layers from the higher ones.
 This abstraction simplifies development, maintenance, and troubleshooting significantly.

 Key Benefits of Layered Protocol Architecture